can you change your decree after the fact

 Modifications and appeals provide opportunities for amending custody orders.

-That said, it’s usually an uphill battle.
+That said, though it is possible, it’s usually an uphill battle.
 In the best scenarios, it’s a long, often expensive struggle.
-And even if you convincingly make your case, it’s often not enough to lead to a change.
+And even if you convincingly make your case, sometimes it’s just not enough to lead to a change.

 What is child custody modification?